okkur/reposeed/README.md

-# base
+# Base resources
-Open source template base
+Open source template repository for new projects.